Services

 We recommend that notices are served at least four to eight weeks before the proposed works are due to start.
 Not all works are notifiable.
 We clearly inform you if part or most of your works are notifiable or not, before starting the process so you’re able to plan forward.

 The simplest way to get this right is to call us.
 We can discuss your project and advise you.
-We can serve notices on your behalf to all adjoining owners likely to be affected.
+We may ask to look over your drawings and plans to better guide you.

 Party Wall Disputes